Quantum Advantage Demonstrated with Photons

 by Bruno Hutner

-Last month, as reported in Science, a group led by Prof. Pan of the University of Science and Technology of China demonstrated quantum advantage with a photonic quantum computer.
+Last month, a group led by Prof. Pan of the University of Science and Technology of China demonstrated quantum advantage with a photonic quantum computer.
 This means that they used a quantum system to perform a computation, which would basically be intractable with a classical computer.
 This represents a new milestone in the rapid progress in quantum computing we have witnessed during the last few years.

 Indeed, although Google reported quantum advantage a year earlier with a superconducting quantum computer, this is the first time that a photonic system convincingly outperforms classical computers.
 And quite significantly so: the computation was faster than a state-of-the art simulation with a supercomputer by a factor 1014.
 If this looks like a large number, it is!
 The quantum computer, named Juizhang, performed the calculation in mere minutes, while the team estimated that it would take 2 billion years with a classical supercomputer.